-Pomona College is fortunate to have obtained a gift from David and Susan Hirsch that enabled us to establish the David L. Hirsch III and Susan H. Hirsch Research Initiation Grant.
-Tenured and tenure-track faculty in all divisions of the College are invited to apply.
-A description of the Hirsch Grants follows:
+Pomona College is fortunate to have spendable gifts from Susan ’61 and David ’59 Hirsch that that enabled us to establish the David L. Hirsch III and Susan H. Hirsch Research Initiation Grant.
+Tenured, tenure-track, and coterminous faculty in all divisions of the College are invited to apply.

-As indicated by the guidelines, the primary purpose of the Hirsch Grants is to provide seed money for initiation of large scale projects that will be continued in the future with other sources of funding.
-Seed money is intended to be used for research expenses rather than for faculty stipends.
+As indicated by the guidelines, the primary purpose of the Hirsch Grants is to provide seed money for initiation of large-scale projects that will be continued in the future with other sources of funding.
+Seed money is intended to be used for research expenses, it cannot be used for faculty salaries.
 At least $20,000 will be available each year for Hirsch Grants; one or occasionally more grants will be awarded each year.

 Grant Proposals Should Include